 - Expensive: Companies may end up paying too much per user.

-- Limiting: You’ll always have a limited amount of templates available, regardless of your plan.
+- Limiting: You’ll always have limited templates available, regardless of your plan.

 Price: Free document software account for three documents per month with one user; from $13/month for the Pro plan with unlimited documents.

 New to-do list apps seem to come out every day.
 That’s because people don’t always carry a pen and paper with them wherever they go.
 So, why not have your list accessible anytime, anywhere?

 Todoist focuses on finding the balance between power and simplicity.

 It allows you to take note of everything you need to, and it’s smart enough to divide the due date from the task.
 If, for example, you type, “repair the car on Tuesday,” Todoist will save the task “repair the car” as a to-do item on Tuesday.